 Course DescriptionA course in the design of classroom-based educational research for practicing teachers.
 Students will learn the basis of action research in professional development, conduct a pilot action research study in their classroom and construct a full action research proposal based on their individual interests and teaching situation.

-MSSE is running five sections of this course taught by five different instructors.
+MSSE is running four sections of this course taught by four different instructors.
 You will be assigned to the same instructor you took EDCI 504 from.

 Meeting Place and Times